daviddpd/vm-bhyve/README-ISCSI.md

  * creating/deleting "datasets" (the vm-bhyve text configuration files)
  * renaming dataset (the vm-bhyve text configuration files and directory)
  * "make_zvol", which means "vm create -d iscsi ..." works.
+ * vm destroy - will destroy all iSCSI config and zvol on the zpool on the remote NAS.

 Not Yet Implemented
- * vm destroy - doesn't call the APIs to delete the iSCSI block storage.
  * vm snapshot (of iscsi datastore)
  * vm rollback
  * vm clone